-Sharyn Henderson is 2IC in the kitchen, and has been working at Mt Difficulty since 2008.
-She's come a long way from her background in rural catering, and consistently produces dishes to Werner's standards on his days off.
-Sharyn is the life and soul of the party and, having moved out of town, she's got the perfect excuse to have the party at her place; a 100 metre flying fox!
+Sharyn Henderson has been working in the kitchen at Mt Difficulty since 2008.
+She's come a long way from her background in rural catering, and is currently found on the platter and dessert station.
+Sharyn is the life and soul of the party, having moved out of town, she's got the perfect excuse to have the party at her place; a 100 metre flying fox!

 Jacqui Rose-Anderson (Cellar Door Manager) began working at Mt Difficulty in 2003 after several years in wine retail.
 She is the first point of contact for our mailing list members, for orders and general inquiries, and also manages 'The Pinot Club' and the 'Not-So-Difficult Wine Club'.
 On Tuesdays you'll generally get her out of office message; she'll be on the Cromwell golf course.

 Cheryl Decke (front) arrived in Cromwell from Dunedin in 2009 and made the leap from hospital (as a theatre aid) to hospitality at Mt Difficulty.
 Cheryl works in the restaurant and loves to take care of our diners.
 She's famous for walking down stairs in buses, but that's another story!

 Lisa Cruickshank-Robertson came on board just in time for a series of Mt D Christmas parties in 2011, and wondered what she'd got herself into.
 Since then she's become the Cellar Door crew's Events Queen, and you'll find her smiling face (and occasionally her 'Fro) in the restaurant or behind the coffee machine.